Digital Soil Mapping in Minnesota

 The report recommended various digitization options and discussed

 intermediate digital products that could be used until higher quality

 data became available.
 Substantial progress on creating county-level

 digital data has been made since the report was published.

 The data sets described in this section were created from the printed

 surveys from the Natural Resources Conservation Service.
 Currently, the

-areas included in these different data sets cover more than three-quarters of the state;
+areas included in these different data sets cover most of the state;

 they are all

 - SSURGO: The Soil Survey Geographic data set (SSURGO)